-Ice Hotel is the first and largest hotel built entirely of ice and snow, built in the year 1990 and in the village of Jukkasjarvi, 200 kilometers north of the Arctic Circle in Sweden, the Ice Hotel is one of the most famous natural resorts in the world.
+The ice hotel in Sweden is the first and largest hotel built entirely of ice and snow.
+It built in the year 1990 and in the village of Jukkasjarvi, 200 kilometers north of the Arctic Circle in Sweden.
+Also, the Ice Hotel is one of the most famous natural resorts in the world.
 The company that runs the hotel has been around since the 70s.
 It was the organizer of the tour in the area who had focused for many years on the summer season and the experiences in the midnight sun.
 In the dark winters the river froze and the locals stopped working in the small village of Jukkasjarvi.

 This hotel will not last more than 6 months because it will melt in summer.
 The exact number of rooms varies from year to year, but in winter of 2005 the hotel had 85 rooms.
 The hotel includes a reception area, lounges, columns, an exhibition of ice art, a cinema and a church.
 About 14,000 tourists spend the night at the hotel every year, and 40,000 tourists arrive at the hotel daily, covered in reindeer skin.
 In April, the entire hotel is being melted down in the River Torne to prepare for renovations with new architecture and artwork in November and December next winter.
 Therefore, tourists experience a different ice hotel each year.

 If you are also interested, you can visit other interesting hotels like this one and try the 7 Most Unique Hotels Around the World as well.